 Roads and travel

 Toll-houses: because these often stuck out into the road many have been demolished.
 The Society also records these.
+See also : A toll-house at Lepton and Bridge chapels: our first toll-houses?

 Packhorse roads, such as our newly-restored section between Marsden and Slaithwaite.

-Causeys – see the article on Trods: paved tracks, some in unlikely places; for example, if you look over the pedestrian bridge leading from Bridge Street, Holmfirth to Crown Bottom car-park when the river is low you will see a paved stretch of the river-bed – for this was the main way into the village some centuries ago (pictured below).
+Causeys – see the article on Trods: paved tracks, some in unlikely places; for example, if you look over the pedestrian bridge leading from Bridge Street, Holmfirth to Crown Bottom car-park when the river is low you will see a paved stretch of the river-bed – for this was the main way into the village some centuries ago (pictured at bottom).

 Travelling around Huddersfield 1880-1920